 Before an important meeting like a job interview, it is natural to feel a little anxious.
 For a start, most people think about how nervous they are, especially if they haven’t been interviewed for a long time.
 They often worry about things that can go wrong or fear they will come up short of what is required.
 But if you’ve conquered most of your nerves, what can you do if your voice is still a bit wobbly when you feel under pressure?
 Here are some quick ways to stop your voice shaking in job interviews and other important presentations.

-Why a shaky voice could ruin your chances of success
+A shaky voice could ruin your chances of success

 As with handshakes, a person’s voice has been found to tell us very little about an individual’s actual personality.